Friday, October 31, 2014

 Mrs. Colter, who also now lived in Florida, came to visit.

 The first thing I noticed was how you couldn’t tell that she had even had a stroke.
 She looked great.
-Her husband, Colonel Colter, was there as was Tony and my wife Denise.
+Her husband, Colonel Colter, was there as was Tony.

 We had a grand old time, she laughed about how her handwriting was awful, post stroke, and told me to keep doing what I was doing.
 She told me that having a stroke wasn’t necessarily the end of the line.